siddharthaxroy/test/content/principles/index.md

 [^15]: Beyond the obvious, intellectual humility can include the realization of how privileged one is to be a scientist or engineer, asking and pursuing answers to big questions.
 Elizabeth Loftus articulates this beautifully in this [*Psychology Today*](https://staff.washington.edu/eloftus/Articles/psytoday.htm) profile.

 [^16]: Karl Popper in *Knowledge without Authority*: "All 'sources' are liable to lead us into error at times.
 And I propose to replace, therefore, the question of the sources of our knowledge by the entirely different question: 'How can we hope to detect and eliminate error?'"

+[^17] Adoption of what Julia Galef calls the Scout Mindset (https://twitter.com/juliagalef/status/1381978961941573632) will also allow you to craft more accurate maps of reality.